 - 1. Electric vehicles, whereby we are developing power-system designs for clean transportation applications. - 2.
 Stationary storage for energy grid systems, telecommunications and new greenenergy solutions such as solar and wind. - 3.
-Mobile computing, consisting of our proprietary Lithium Ion SuperPolymer ® rechargeable batteries for the notebook market. - 4.
+Mobile computing, consisting of our proprietary Lithium Ion SuperPolymer® rechargeable batteries. - 4.
 Other specialty applications, including aerospace and defence, which require complex power solutions, including competencies in building systems for third parties.

-We are committed to investing in developing better products for our customers and to spending on research initiatives that prepare us for the future.
-To date, we have invested more than \$80 million in research & development and manufacturing and 104% of our revenues during the past year has been reinvested in research and development.
+We continue to spend heavily on research and development, with approximately 34% of revenue being reinvested in research and development activities during the year ending September 30, 2010, or more than \$85 million since the inception of the Company.
 Our team of mechanical, electrical, battery and system engineers enables us to offer clients a complete solution for their requirements.
 The Company develops, manufactures and markets portable power technology products.